StrongJoshua/libgdx-inGameConsole/README.md

 #### Eclipse
 First, clone this project to your computer and [add it to Eclipse](http://www.eclipse.org/forums/index.php/t/226301/).
 Then simply click on your project, and choose `Build Path->Configure Build Path`.
 Then go to `Projects->Add` and add the cloned project.

+### Contributing
+Contributions are always welcome, especially if they involve something in the **Current Goals** category or fix an **Issue**.
+If you are in the [contributors](https://github.com/StrongJoshua/libgdx-inGameConsole/graphs/contributors) tab and would like to be credited for your work please edit the [pom.xml](https://github.com/StrongJoshua/libgdx-inGameConsole/blob/master/pom.xml) file and add yourself to the contributors section using the [Apache guidelines](http://maven.apache.org/pom.html#Contributors).

 Versions
 ========